-I believe that, a major reason humans fight wars is that we don't want to find the solution to the problem, but instead blame each other for causing it.
+I believe that, a major reason humans fight wars is that we don't actually want to find the solution to a problem, but instead blame each other for causing it.
 The human race unrightly believes that a war is a solution to wars we create on the basis of our differences.
-We preach freedom and love, and still make the ones we don’t agree with, bleed crimson.
+We preach freedom and love, and yet we make the ones we don’t agree with bleed crimson.
 We mark boundaries, we mark certain memories as good and certain as bad, but often we forget that the marks humans leave are too often scars.
 It has been said, 'time heals all wounds.'
 I do not agree.
 The wounds remain.
 In time, the mind, protecting its sanity, covers them with scar tissue and the pain lessens.
 But it is never gone.

 We should never forget the number of people we’ve lost just because they belonged to another religion, spoke another language or lived in another country.
 We can never forget the pain another caused to us, how we cried all night just to realize that nothing more is left to be ruined.
 It is said that scars and bruises teach us a lot, that the ones that are scarred turn out to be stronger than the ones protected.
 However, I don’t agree.
 While some were traumatized, others prepared for what the world offers.
 Some slept peacefully and others survived on the very brink of the fight or flight mode.
 Wars come to an end, but scars never do leave.